e-stoddard/CIS-106-Eric-Stoddard/README.md

 ## Assignment 7

 In this assignment I learned how to use conditional logic in a program.
 Using flowgorithm, I was able to complete activity 2 in a if then else structure.
 Conditional logic seems very useful in programming and I am sure I will use it a lot in the future.
 I was able to complete activity 3 in Python using Thonny as an IDE.

+## Assignment 8

+In this assignment I learned how to use loops in a program.
+Using Flowgorithm I was able to complete activity 1 using a do loop.
+Loops seem very useful in programming and I am sure I will use them a lot in the future.
+I plan on completing the next activity in Python without the help of Flowgorithm.